alansfr/alansfr.github.io/index.md

 By popular demand, and thanks to the assistance of our Eminent Scribe in Brazil, this can now be viewed on this site with subtitles available in English or Portuguese.
 [Take Me To the Video](/foot.md){: .btn .btn--danger}

+The video was deleted from Twitter with extraordinary speed, including copies that various users had made and reposted, despite the fact it is not "revenge porn", or indeed "porn" of any kind under several legal definitions we checked.
+Nor does it seem likely a copyright infringement claim was made as absolutely no one seems to be admitting to producing it.

+We did have a link on this page to a copy someone posted on Rumble until, in mid-November,that copy disappeared without explanation.
+A subsequent internet search eventually revealed one other copy, on YouTube, posted by an antisemitic conspiracy theorist with very low visibility.
 ## Support and feedback

 The subtitles took considerable time and some expense, so for those who can afford to contribute a modest tip and find this site informative we have introduced a [new support feature](https://buymeacoffee.com/masternotions).
 Feedback, complaints and requests in the "Say something nice..." box will be taken seriously, in which case "clear" and "constructive" could replace "nice".